Sphere-Corporation/GAME-TT/README.md

 ## Overview

-- **Natve 6800 Assembly code.** No requirement for a Sphere-1 BASIC ROM.
+- **Native 6800 Assembly code.** No requirement for a Sphere-1 BASIC ROM.
 - **Play against your Sphere-1.** Challenge your computer to a skillful game.

+## Status
+This game is still under development.
+Not all features have been implemented.

 ## Installation and Requirements